“The Lenovo ThinkPad X1 Carbon is an upgrade to an already excellent laptop, adding a truly lovely display into the fold.”

 The ThinkPad X1 Carbon managed only around six and a half hours on our web browsing battery test.

 The ThinkPad X1 Carbon managed only around six and a half hours on our web browsing test and seven and a half hours running our local test video — and the 4K display is clearly the culprit here.
-That doesn’t bode well for being able to spend an entire working day without a charger, and it’s behind many other recent laptops.
+That doesn’t bode well for being able to spend an entire working day without a charger, and it’s behind many of the best laptops.
 The ThinkPad X1 Carbon line has never been a battery life champion, and so if longevity matters to you then you’ll want to be sure to pick a different display to squeeze out as many minutes as possible.

 As I said at the beginning of this review, this is the first ThinkPad that I’d buy with my own money.
 It has some stiff competition for sure — I still love HP’s Spectre lineup, and Lenovo’s 2nd-gen ThinkPad X1 Extreme is looking pretty hot with its OLED display — but I do get why some people will put this laptop on their shortlist.
 It’s well-built, feels great in hand, and evokes a ton of confidence that it’ll be ready to go to work whenever you are.

 Is there a better alternative?